YoussefMKM/Tunisie-Transport/README.md

 # Tunisie Transport - React Native App

 Welcome to the Tunisie Transport mobile application!
-This React Native project is designed to help users easily search for bus stops and view them on a map.
+This is my first React Native project and it is designed to help users easily search for bus stops and view them on a map.
 The app uses Google Maps to display the locations of the bus stops in Tunis, Tunisia.
 Only available on Android devices.

 ## Features